laravel/cashier-stripe/readme.md

 }
 ```

-In one of your bootstrap files, set your Stripe key:
+Finally, set your Stripe key in one of your bootstrap files:

 ```php
 User::setStripeKey('stripe-key');